klmhsb42/wiki-translate/requests/setup.md

 <img src="https://github.com/syncloud/stuff/blob/master/demo/20200415/frames/28.png" alt="" width="400"/>

-Download our Syncloud app for Android or your I phone.
+Download our [Syncloud app](https://github.com/syncloud/platform/wiki/Syncloud-Mobile-App) for Android or your iPhone.

 ---

 <img src="https://github.com/syncloud/stuff/blob/master/demo/20200415/frames/29.png" alt="" width="400"/>

 Open the app and sign in.
-You can use your username and password from your shop account.
+You can use your username and password from your shop [account](https://github.com/syncloud/platform/wiki/Accounts).

 ---